 At minimum, every organization should keep its critical data stored in an offsite backup.
 For businesses that prioritize business continuity, a full offsite copy of their on-premises or cloud servers can make it possible to be up and running again within hours after an incident.

-This level of preparation ensures recoverability not only from ransomware attacks, but also from fires, hardware theft, and even damage caused by natural disasters.
+This level of preparation supports recoverability not only from ransomware attacks, but also from fires, hardware theft, and damage caused by natural disasters.

 To protect your business, your backup strategy for ransomware should include: